About the Museum

 The Museum performs research and educational tasks aimed to commemorate the history of KL Plaszow and its victims.
 The institution manages the former camp area entered in the list of protected heritage monuments, and an historical building known as the Grey House.
 A plot of land adjacent to the former camp area is designated for the Memorial construction.
 Both the Grey House and the Memorial will host permanent exhibitions illustrating the history of the camp.

-The opening of permanent exhibitions arranged by the KL Plaszow Museum is scheduled for late 2025.
+The end of investment of the KL Plaszow Museum is scheduled for late 2025.

 MENU